mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 number of things.

 1. Components with Multiple or Un-surfaced responsibilities.
-2. Focusing to much on Static Data/Object Modelling.
+2. Focusing to much on Modelling Static Data or Objects.
 3. Unnecessary Coupling between Components.

-*** Multiple or Un-surfaced Responsibilities
+### Multiple or Un-surfaced Responsibilities ###

 The components in the system may not have clearly defined responsibilities and therefore more than one component is responsible for similar or the same business function.
 Alternatively, there's an unsurfaced business function that is